spark-redshift-community/spark-redshift/README.md

 ```

 ### Warnings Associated with EC2MetadataUtils
 The connector will attempt to automatically determine the cluster's region when the <tt>tempdir_region</tt> parameter is not set.
-This can cause performance problems and metedata exceptions to be thrown such as the following:
+This can cause performance problems and metadata exceptions to be thrown such as the following:

 ```
 WARN EC2MetadataUtils: Unable to retrieve the requested metadata (/latest/dynamic/instance-identity/document).
 Failed to connect to service endpoint: com.amazonaws.SdkClientException: Failed to connect to service endpoint:
 ```

-To resolve this, set the <tt>tempdir_region</tt> parameter to the AWS region of the S3 bucket specified in <tt>tempdir</tt> whenever the connector is being used outside an AWS environment (e.g., local Spark cluster) like so:
+To resolve this, set the <tt>tempdir_region</tt> parameter to the AWS region of the S3 bucket specified in <tt>tempdir</tt> whenever the connector is used outside an AWS environment (e.g., local Spark cluster) like so:
 ```
 .option("tempdir_region", "us-east-1")
 ```